 Although not the first time Tiger’s have been paired with golf, this random zoo attached to the course peaked our curiosity.
 El Tigre Golf & Country Club is oddly apart of a rescue program for tigers.
 Over the past decade or so more than 70 tigers have been cared for at this facility and on a typical day these large kittens can be seen walking the fairways or cruising in a golf cart with one of the care takers.
 Awesome.
 We were not so lucky to see them on the greens during our visit but we did say hi at the enclosure near the entrance of the course.

 Large jungle cats aside, the course itself is more than worth a visit.
 We were happy to see the raised service bar that we thought was only reserved for private clubs and signature courses (as experienced at Punta Mita) continued at El Tigre.
 Staff was attentive and helpful supplying much needed cold water and towels throughout the day.
 As for playing, I had a love/hate relationship with this course – strictly based on my personal performance.
 Most fairways are open although some are littered with bunkers making it challenging, to say the least.
 One hole in particular looks like you are playing on the moon with crater-like bunkers throughout.
 Other holes contained “fearsome” beach bunkers that seemed to go for days – or at least three strokes in my case.
 Needless to say, we became very good at playing out of the sand that day.

-On the flip side of the challenging holes was two birdies on the front 9 (which is unheard of for me) and an Eagle for Glenn on the back 9 – definitely unheard of for our group.
+On the flip side of the challenging holes were two birdies on the front 9 (which is unheard of for me) and an Eagle for Glenn on the back 9 – definitely unheard of for our group.
 I have never been so happy and so frustrated during a game in my life.